pra-navi/tp/docs/UserGuide.md

 `Tags names should be alphanumeric` | Ensure that the tags specified are alphanumeric and not empty.
 Whitespaces are trimmed, but spaces between characters are not allowed.

 <div style="page-break-after: always;"></div>

 #### 3.7.
 Deleting tag(s) from a task: `deleteTagTask`

 [Back to Table of Contents](#table-of-contents)

-Remove tag(s) from a task in your task list.
+You can delete tag(s) from a task in your task list, so that you can remove unwanted or irrelevant tags.

 <h4>Format:</h4>

 ```
-deleteTagTask INDEX t/TAG [t/MORE TAGS]…
+deleteTagTask INDEX t/TAG [t/MORE_TAGS]…
 ```

 <h4>Alias:</h4>